Dr Honor Young

 Lecturer in quantitative research methods / Research associate

-I joined Cardiff School of Social Sciences in February 2014 where I am both a lecturer in quantitative research methods as part of the Q-Step Programme and a Research Associate for PHIRN (the Public Health Improvement Research Network).
+I joined Cardiff University's School of Social Sciences and the Centre for the Development and Evaluation of Complex Intervention for Public Health Improvement (DECIPHer) in February 2014 where I am a lecturer in quantitative research methods.
+I am also part of the Q-Step Programme, designed to promote a step-change in quantitative social science training in the UK.
 Before joining Cardiff University, I worked as Post-Doctoral Research Fellow at the National University of Ireland, Galway working on the Health Behaviour in School-aged Children Study.

 Educated at Cardiff University (BSc Psychology), I am also a graduate of Cardiff Metropolitan University (PhD, PgCTHE and MSc Health Psychology).
 My academic background is in Psychology with specific focus on Health Psychology.
-My PhD and Post-Doctoral research used mixed methods to explore adolescent sexual risk-taking and teenage pregnancy.
-Currently, my research interests include adolescent sexual health and sexual risk-taking behaviour, youth participation in research design and the application of quantitative methods in social science.
+My PhD and Post-Doctoral research used mixed methods to explore young people's attitudes towards sexual risk-taking and teenage pregnancy.
+Currently, my research interests include young people's sexual health, sexual risk-taking behaviour and dating and relationship violence.
+I am also particularly interested in youth participation in research design.

 Honours and awards

 2014 - PhD Health Psychology and Health Sciences, Cardiff Metropolitan University,

 2013 - PgCERT Teaching in Higher Education, Cardiff Metropolitan University,

 2008, University of Wales, - BSc Psychology, Cardiff University

 2018/2019 Undergraduate and postgraduate teaching/supervision

 - Personal tutor to undergraudate students in Years 1, 2 and 3.

 - Year 1: Lies, Damned Lies and Statistics (Module convenor)